leroy-merlin-br/mongolid-laravel/README.md

 - Laravel 5.2 `"leroy-merlin-br/mongolid-laravel": "2.0.0-beta6"`
 - Laravel 5.3 `"leroy-merlin-br/mongolid-laravel": "2.0.0-beta6"`

 Make sure to set minimum stability to `dev` when using a beta tag (`composer config minimum-stability dev`).

-> **Note**: If you are using Laravel 5.5, the next steps for providers and aliases are unnecessaries.
-MongoLid supports Laravel new [Package Discovery](https://laravel.com/docs/5.5/packages#package-discovery).
+> **Note**: If you are using Laravel 5.5, the next steps for providers and aliases are unnecessary.
+MongoLid supports Laravel's [Package Discovery](https://laravel.com/docs/5.5/packages#package-discovery).

-In your `config/app.php` add `'MongolidLaravel\MongolidServiceProvider'` to the end of the `$providers` array
+In your `config/app.php` add `'MongolidLaravel\Providers\MongolidServiceProvider'` to the end of the `$providers` array

 ```php
 'providers' => [